earthly/earthly/docs/cloud/satellites/managing.md

 #### Version Pinning

 If you want to prevent your satellite from automatically upgrading to a new earthly version, you can pin your version using the `--version` flag.
-Note that satellites on pinned versions may still receive auto-updates during a maintenance window, however, these updaets will be important stability or security patches that will not change the version of earthly.
+Note that satellites on pinned versions may still receive auto-updates during a maintenance window; however, these updaets will be important stability or security patches that will not change the version of earthly.

 ```bash
 earthly satellite launch --version v0.6.29 my-satellite